syang-lab/Text2SQL-RAG-Chatbot/model_document.md

     output.append({"role": "assistant", "content": element["response"]})

     formatted=tokenizer.apply_chat_template(output, tokenize=False)
     ```

 3. Model Memory Reduction and Speedup
-Training Llama 7B model will require (AdamW  8 bytes per parameter * 7 billion parameters) 56 GB of GPU memory with full precision.
+<br>Training Llama 7B model will require (AdamW  8 bytes per parameter * 7 billion parameters) 56 GB of GPU memory with full precision.
 To reduce the memory consumption and speedup the training speed, exploying Quantation and LoRa method concurrently.
 The resulting number of trainable parameters is about 2.8 billion.
 <br> a.Quantation method: representing weights and activations with lower-precision data types like 8-bit integers (int8)
 <br> b.LoRa: inserting a smaller number of new weights into the model and only these are trained.